A Florida Native Plant Society Chapter for

 General Meetings

-Our General Meetings are held in person and on Zoom the 3rd Monday of each month, September through May.
-“Social Hour” begins at 6:30 PM followed by the evening's program at 7 PM.
+Our General Meetings are typically in-person and on Zoom at 6:30 pm on the 3rd Monday of each month, September through May.
+We first convene for a short business meeting at 7pm, followed by the evening's program.
 After the presentation, the meeting concludes with a Q&A session with the speaker.
-The in-person meetings are held at the Selby Garden Downtown Campus (1534 Mound Street, Sarasota, FL 34236), and Zoom meeting registration links for each meeting are provided below.
+The in-person meetings are at the Selby Garden Downtown Campus (1534 Mound Street, Sarasota, FL 34236), and Zoom registration links for each meeting are provided.
 Please register in advance.

-For the best experience we recommend you download the Zoom app ahead of time at https://zoom.us/download.
+For the best experience we recommend you download the Zoom app ahead of time.

 Field Trips

-There's now something happening at least once a month.
-Whether it's an educational tour, informal hike, or to advocate, Serenoa is getting out into the community.
+There's now something happening at least once a month – an educational tour, informal hike, or advocacy in the community.
 Some trips have limited availability.
-Register online in advance to confirm your spot.
-Please wear appropriate clothing, pack trail snacks and bring water.
-Details and directions will be emailed to registrants as the trip date approaches.
+Register in advance to confirm your spot.
+Please wear appropriate clothing, pack trail snacks, & bring water.
+Details and Directions will be emailed to registrants as the trip date approaches.

 Register here to join zoom meeting